Fine-mapping

 Commonly used tools for fine-mapping

-Methods assuming only one causal variant in the locus
+Methods assuming only one causal variant in the locus: - ABF (Approximate Bayes Factor): Fast method for single causal variant fine-mapping

-Methods assuming a small number of larger causal effects with a large number of infinitesimal effects
+Methods assuming a small number of larger causal effects with many infinitesimal effects: - SuSiE-inf: Extension of SuSiE for mixed effects - FINEMAP-inf: Extension of FINEMAP for mixed effects

-where each vector \(b_l = (b_{l1}, …, b_{lJ})^T\) is a so-called single effect vector (a vector with only one non-zero element).
-L is the upper bound of number of causal variants.
-And this model could be fitted using Iterative Bayesian Stepwise Selection (IBSS).
+where: - Each vector \(b_l = (b_{l1}, …, b_{lJ})^T\) is a single effect vector (a vector with only one non-zero element) - \(L\) is the upper bound on the number of causal variants - This model can be fitted using Iterative Bayesian Stepwise Selection (IBSS)

-For fine-mapping with summary statistics using Susie (SuSiE-RSS), IBSS was modified (IBSS-ss) to take sufficient statistics (which can be computed from other combinations of summary statistics) as input.
-SuSie will then approximate the sufficient statistics to run fine-mapping.
+For fine-mapping with summary statistics using SuSiE (SuSiE-RSS), IBSS was modified (IBSS-ss) to take sufficient statistics as input.
+SuSiE-RSS approximates the sufficient statistics from summary statistics (effect sizes, standard errors, and LD matrix) to perform fine-mapping without requiring individual-level data.

 File Preparation